The official address for the KSFF is:

 Dr. Marvin Faulwell

-and Greg Foreman, organ accompanists
+& Greg Foreman, organ accompanists

 the Mont Alto Motion Picture Orchestra